words :: Ned Morgan.

 ML: Describe your testing process—do the teams take prototypes on races and then report back?

 MS: Yes, exactly.
-While many racers had experience with our product, the actual Luna Rossa designs were sent to the team at each stage to get their feedback before we modified for the next round.
+We sent the Luna Rossa designs to the team at each stage to get their feedback.
+Then we modified for the next round.
 They would use the prototypes on their training runs and put them to the test at up to 50-knot winds.

 Which was a good thing because one of the edits that came from that testing was to add some adjustment to the smocks for this race at higher speeds.
 (By adding adjustments to the smocks, to cinch in around the lats, it helps to reduce the flapping in the wind and reduces the noise and drag.)
 This is a feature you may or may not see in mass production as it is really specific to racing at those high speeds.
 But it was a great takeaway as we consider racing-specific designs.